 top of page

-3) What happens at the meetings?
+3) What happens at the AGM?

-4) Who can attend a SAM meeting?
+4) Who can attend the AGM?

-Meetings are by invitation only and include representatives of member municipalities, partnering conservation organizations and invited guests.
+AGMs are by invitation only and include representatives of member municipalities, partnering conservation organizations and invited guests.
 Town councils appoint a "SAM Representative" to attend the meetings and they can be either:

-A) A member of council
+A) A member of council;

-B) A member of town staff or
+B) A member of town staff; or,

 C) A member of a council committee or knowledgeable committed resident.